Healing Herbs for 16 Common Health Issues

 Herbal remedies have been used for more than 5,000 years, with great success.
 While it is true that not all of it has been systematically been put down in writing, a growing body of research has shown that some herbs can be just as effective as modern medications, if not more so, and often pose fewer risks of side effects or interactions.

-Since a large percentage of prescription and over the counter medicines are derived from herbs and spices anyway, if you are looking for more natural, less synthetic forms of treatment, consulting a qualified herbalist could be your best first step for holistic health and healing.
+A large percentage of prescription and over the counter medicines are derived from herbs and spices.
+If you are looking for more natural, less synthetic forms of treatment, consulting a qualified herbalist could be your best first step for holistic health and healing.

 Did I Miss Anything?